synapsespectrum/LSPatch-T/structure.md

 │
 │
 │
-├── main.py  # final script to run publicly -> scripts/deployments/
-│
 ├── experiment.py # script to run experiments -> scripts/experiments/
 │
 ├── README.md
 ├── requirements.txt
-├── environment.yml
-├── Dockerfile
 └── Makefile

 ```

-## Explanation of each part
-- `config/`: having a config folder with several configuration files can be useful to organize different sets of parameters, possibly
-for different environments (like development, testing, and production).
-- `model_saved`/: This is where you should store all your experimental outputs, including model parameters, output data, logs, and other related items.
-Each experiment has its own folder.
-- `notebooks`/: This is where you should put all your Jupyter notebooks.
-These can be used for exploratory data analysis, data visualization, model evaluation, etc.
-- `requirements.txt`, `environment.yml`: This file should list all the Python packages that your project depends on.
-- `Dockerfile`: This file contains all the commands a user could call on the command line to assemble an image.
-- `Makefile`: This file contains a set of directives used by a make build automation tool to generate a target/goal.